 It’s definitely a good idea…

 But you can’t create an app, publish it, and expect it to work wonders straight away.
-Without a proper mobile app marketing strategy, it will end up in the app graveyard along with thousands of other failed mobile apps!
+As a mobile app development company, without a proper mobile app marketing strategy, it will end up in the app graveyard along with thousands of other failed mobile apps!

 That’s why, in this guest post for Process Street, I’ll explain what mobile app marketing is.
 Then, I’ll show you how to prepare a mobile app for launch and market it the right way.